LiangN/hello-world/README.md

-# hello-world
+hello-world

-this is my first time try to use GitHub.Still don't know Coding.
+this is my first time to try GitHub, Still don't know how to coding.

+yet.